vishvAsa/kalpAntaram/dharmaH/nibandhaH/kANe/history/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 ### Body purity
 External purity of the body by various means (rinsing the mouth, bath & c.) has already been described in detail in H. of Dh. vol. II pp. 648-668.
 The ancient and medieval Indians insisted on a daily bath for all, recommended two baths a day in certain cases and three baths to a hermit and did not subscribe to the view of some of the early Christians.
 St. Agnes was canonized primarily for her refusal to bathe and St. Francis of Assisi considered dirt as one of the proper insignia of holy poverty[^698].

 In śrauta rites ( such as Agniṣṭoma ) the sacrificer had to undergo a severe discipline of consecration (or dikṣā), one item of which was the purification of the intending sacrificer's body by the _adhvaryu_ priest by rubbing the former's body twice with three bunches of seven darbhas each (vide H, of Dh. vol. II. p.
 1136). Śatātapa q. by Sm.
 C. I. p.
 120, Śuddhiprakāśa p.
-147 provide bath for one who has sexual intercourse with his wife during the period from the 5th to the 16th day after monthly illness begins, but for intercourse after these days the purification is the same as for urination and voiding ordure ; bath is also prescribed for vomiting after sunrise, after shaving, after a bad dream, on the touch of foul men (such as cândālas).
+147 provide bath for one who has sexual intercourse with his wife during the period from the 5th to the 16th day after monthly illness begins, but for intercourse after these days the purification is the same as for urination and voiding ordure ; bath is also prescribed for vomiting after sunrise, after shaving, after a bad dream, on the touch of foul men (such as cāndālas).

 [^698]: Vide Reginald Reynolds' work on ' Cleanliness and godliness' p.36 (chapter IV).